 Therapists undergo continual supervision and training, with regular in-session observations, allowing ongoing professional development and ensuring high quality service delivery.

 Please contact the Centre for more information on our services on 9274 7062.

 At Child Wellbeing Centre we offer a range of group programs for children and parents.
 Groups are typically small, no more than four to six children at a time and run after school hours.

 We also regularly provide information on up and coming programs through our Facebook page.

 The Friendship Club

-Each term the Centre runs small social skills programs for children between 6 and 8 years of age.
+Each term the Centre runs small group social skills programs for children between 4 and 11 years of age.
 Our team of behaviour therapists and psychologists make these sessions fun and motivating.
 Programs are tailored to meet the needs of the children participating in groups.

 Secret Agent Society

 Secret Agent Society is an evidenced based social skills program for high functioning children on the autism spectrum.
 Groups are typically small and include parent training and teacher liaison to help children develop and use their social skills.